 3. Space.
 Encaustic isn’t something you can just whip out on your kitchen table and have a go at it.
 It needs hot plates and splatter proof surfaces and room to move to avoid burning yourself.
 A dedicated space is a must.

 4. No romantic outdoor painting excursions.
-Encaustic requires a hot plate tethered to an electrical outlet, so there won't be any jaunts out to the country side to paint trees.
+Encaustic requires a hot plate tethered to an electrical outlet, so there won't be any jaunts out to the country side for a plein-air session.
 But, I suppose, if I was inclined, I could haul everything out to my deck and have a go on the patio table.
 Although trying to keeps flies and leaves (and cats) from landing in plates of hot wax sounds a bid tedious, so I think I'll stay in the studio.

 5. Lastly...time.
 While there is no dry time, and very little clean up time, encaustic does need time to melt the wax.
-It requires planning to know exactly what colors will be needed so they can be melted up front, because there is nothing more frustrating than to be working and think "Hey, a little yellow would look awesome right here."
-And then have to stop and wait 15 minutes while the yellow melts.
+It requires planning to know when you want to start painting so you can start melting paint about 20 minutes ahead of time.
 Also, each layer of wax will need time to cool (usually 2-3 minutes), and it can be annoying doing the work-wait-work-wait scenario over and over.
 So it really helps to work on two or three paintings at a time.
 Then toggle between them while layers cool on each one.